balits/dotfiles-windows/README.md

 iwr -useb get.scoop.sh | iex
 ```

-Now that scoop is installed, you can see your apps at "USERPROFILE\scoop".
+Now that scoop is installed, you can see your apps at "USERPROFILE\scoop\apps".

 ## Installing Git for Windows
 To clone this repo, first install Git for Windows!